JuliaDynamics/DiscreteEvents.jl/docs/src/troubleshooting.md

 ## Problems

+### Process startup

+Under some environments (e.g. Jupyter) between starting processes with `process!` and running a simulation a little sleep, e.g. `sleep!(0.1)` is needed before running a simulation with `run!` to ensure that all started processes have enqueued for clock events.

 ### A SimProcess fails

-If `𝐶` is your clock, you get the list of all running processes with `𝐶.processes`.
-You  look at the failed process with `𝐶.processes[id].task`.
+If `c` is your clock, you get the list of all running processes with `c.processes`.
+You  then look at the failed process with `c.processes[id].task`.
 This gives you the stack trace of the failed process, e.g.

 ```julia
 julia> 𝐶.processes